-Cohort Definition Number of councils Metropolitan A metropolitan council is predominately urban in character and located within Melbourne's densely populated urban core.
-22 Interface An interface council is one of the 9 municipalities that form a ring 9 around metropolitan Melbourne.
-Regional city A regional city council is urban and partly rural in character.
+Cohort Definition Number of councils Metropolitan A metropolitan council is predominantly urban in character and located within Melbourne's densely populated urban core.
+Interface An interface council is one of the 9 municipalities that form a ring around metropolitan Melbourne.
+Regional A regional council is urban and partly rural in character.
 10 Large shire A large shire is a municipality with more than 16,000 inhabitants that is predominantly rural in character.
-19 Small shire A small shire council is a municipality with less than 16,000 inhabitants that is predominantly rural in character.
+19 Small shire A small shire council is a municipality with fewer than 16,000 inhabitants that is predominantly rural in character.
 19 Total 79 Source: VAGO.